Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Antenna design

 The TL on the left has an impedance of $50\,\Omega$, whereas that on the right has an impedance of $377\,\Omega$.
 Then, the antenna serves as an inhomogeneous medium that achieves a smooth transition from two very different impedances.
 The Lagrangian describing this circuit is \begin{widetext}

-\end{widetext} where we have defined $l_{\text{in}}, c_{\text{in}}$ as the inductances and capacitances of the transmission line inside the cryostat, $l_{2}(x), c_{2}(x)$ as the inductances and capacitances of the antenna, and $l_{\text{out}}, c_{\text{out}}$ as the inductances and capacitances of the second transmission line.
+\end{widetext} where we have defined $l_{\text{in}}, c_{\text{in}}$ as the inductance and capacitance densities of the transmission line inside the cryostat, $l_{2}(x), c_{2}(x)$ as the inductance and capacitance densities of the antenna, and $l_{\text{out}}, c_{\text{out}}$ as the inductance and capacitance densities of the second transmission line.
 See that the inductances and capacitances on the antenna depend on the position, which is necessary for a smooth change of impedance.
-This way, we can write the impedance as